ansible-community/stats-container-github-reports/README.md

 You can look at the examples in this repo for details

 You'll need:
+- A `email.yml` to send the email report
-- A `scores.yaml` to assign weights
+- A `scores.yml` to assign weights
 - A `staff-list.csv` which contains a `GitHub Login` column

 ## Build the container